What are discretionary expenses and why should businesses pay attention to them?

 1. Measure expense ROI

-Allocating funds to expenses that do not offer you enough ROI is an easy mistake to make.
+Spending on expenses that don’t offer you enough of a return on investment is an easy mistake to make.
 This mistake happens due to a lack of recurring expense tracking and feedback.
 For example, you might purchase a SaaS tool to boost productivity, but your employees might prefer another method.